utdata/icj-class/static-apps/static-01-framework.md

 ### Templates

-- We'll learn about static site generators and templates.
+- We'll learn about static-site generators and templates.
 - We'll build a new page using the base template.

 ### Loops and Google Sheets data